Getting the best auto insurance in Delaware

 Further drunk driving incidents beyond the fourth conviction are considered felonies; consequences at that level range up into the tens of thousands of dollars in fines, plus multiple years in prison.

-Yes, you can.
+Delaware is one of a few states that don’t require SR-22, but you might need to keep your current SR-22 insurance if you move to Delaware.
 You might need an SR-22 if you’ve gotten a DUI, lost your license or have too many violation points on your driving record.
 SR-22 tells the state you have the minimum coverage required to get back behind the wheel.

 Accidents, even small ones, can leave you shaken, afraid and unsure how to proceed.
 If you’ve been in an accident, stay calm and follow these steps.